Dhimmi

+History

 Historically, dhimmi status was originally applied to Jews, Christians, and Sabians, who are considered "People of the Book" in Islamic theology.
 Later, this status was also applied to Zoroastrians, Sikhs, Hindus, Jains, and Buddhists.

-Jews, Christians and others were required to pay the jizyah, and forced conversions were forbidden.
+Jews, Christians, and others were required to pay the jizyah, and forced conversions were forbidden.
 Despite this nominal prohibition, instances of forced conversion are well-documented.

 During the rule of al-Mutawakkil, the tenth Abbasid Caliph, numerous restrictions reinforced the second-class citizen status of dhimmīs and forced their communities into ghettos.
 For instance, they were required to distinguish themselves from their Muslim neighbors by their dress.
 They were not permitted to build new churches or synagogues or repair old churches without Muslim consent according to the Pact of Umar.

 Under Sharia, the dhimmi communities were usually governed by their own laws in place of some of the laws applicable to the Muslim community.
 For example, the Jewish community of Medina was allowed to have its own Halakhic courts, and the Ottoman millet system allowed its various dhimmi communities to rule themselves under separate legal courts.
 These courts did not cover cases that involved religious groups outside of their own communities, or capital offences.
 Dhimmi communities were also allowed to engage in certain practices that were usually forbidden for the Muslim community, such as the consumption of alcohol and pork.

 Some Muslims reject the dhimma system by arguing that it is a system which is inappropriate in the age of nation-states and democracies.
 There is a range of opinions among 20th-century and contemporary Islamic theologians about whether the notion of dhimma is appropriate for modern times, and, if so, what form it should take in an Islamic state.

 There are differences among the Islamic Madhhabs regarding which non-Muslims can pay jizya and have dhimmi status.
 The Hanafi and Maliki Madhabs generally allow non-Muslims to have dhimmi status.
 In contrast, the Shafi'i and Hanbali Madhabs only allow Christians, Unitarians, Jews, Sabeans and Zoroastrians to have dhimmi status, and they maintain that all other non-Muslims must either convert to Islam or be fought.